Reviews You Can Rely On

 Water-Proofing Materials 101

-All outer layer clothing meant for skiing offers some degree of water resistance, breathability, and durability.
-To achieve this, you'll see anywhere from two to three layer construction in the fabric.
-While certain specifics are unique to the brand (more on that below), two layer builds include an exterior fabric and an interior membrane, while three layer builds have an added inner lining sandwiching that membrane.
-There are even 2.5 layer options, which have a sprayed/painted material serving as the inner liner and make for a typically lighter jacket.
-There is some variance across the number of layers and quality, but we'd generally recommend 2.5 or three layer fabrics for your ski jacket.
+All outer-layer clothing meant for skiing offers some degree of water resistance, breathability, and durability.
+To achieve this, you'll see anywhere from two to three-layer construction in the fabric.
+While certain specifics are unique to the brand (more on that below), two-layer builds include an exterior fabric and an interior membrane, while three-layer builds have an added inner lining sandwiching that membrane.
+There are even 2.5-layer options, which have a sprayed/painted material serving as the inner liner and make for a typically lighter jacket.
+There is some variance across the number of layers and quality, but we'd generally recommend 2.5 or three-layer fabrics for your ski jacket.
 That build usually strikes a decent balance across weather protection and ventilation, but it all still comes down to each model's details.
-Ultimately, you can't make a jacket decision solely based on its construction; it has to be tested, which is why we're here to share our testing discoveries.
+Ultimately, it's difficult to make a jacket decision solely based on its construction, which is why we're here to share our testing discoveries.

 ski jacket - three-layer fabrics are more expensive, but they typically offer the...